Pratish7/arduino_java_serial/README.md

 This Program is used to communicate and send bits to arduino using java.<br>
 It uses JSerialCom library, which is included.<br>
 If using linux, run the command "sudo adduser <user_name> dialout" and reboot or log back in before running the program<br>
+Open the repo folder in VS code or add the JSerialCom jar file to path.